Please send appeals to:

-Harman, a reporter for the now-defunct weekly socialist newspaper Atilim, was taken into custody during a police raid on the newspaper's Mersin bureau in June 15, 1995, along with Bülent Öner, also a reporter for Atilim.
+Harman, a reporter for the now defunct weekly socialist newspaper Atilim, was taken into custody during a June 15, 1995, police raid on the newspaper’s Mersin bureau.
+Her colleague Bulent Oner was also detained.

-Harman was formally arrested on June 24, 1995, and charged with violating Article 168 of the Penal Code for alleged membership in the outlawed Marxist-Leninist Communist Party (MLKP).
-Atilim's lawyer reports that the prosecution based its case on the argument that Atilim was the publication of that group.
-The prosecution introduced copies of Atilim found in Harman's possession as evidence of her affiliation with the MLKP, and said that several unspecified banners were found in the Atilim office.
-The prosecution also alleged that Harman and Öner both lived in a house belonging to the MLKP.
-She was convicted and sentenced on January 26, 1996, to 12 years and six months in prison, and confined to Adana Prison.
+On June 24, 1995, Harman was formally arrested and charged under Article 168 of the penal code for her alleged membership in the outlawed Marxist-Leninist Communist Party (MLKP).
+Atilim‘s lawyer reports that the prosecution based its case on the argument that Atilim was published by the MKLP.
+The prosecution introduced copies of Atilim found in Harman’s possession as evidence of her affiliation with the MLKP and claimed that several unspecified “banners” were found in the Atilim office.
+The prosecution also alleged that Harman and Oner both lived in a house belonging to the MLKP.
+On January 26, 1996, Harman was sentenced to 12 years and six months in prison and confined to Adana Prison.

 Erdal Dogan, Alinteri

-Dogan, an Ankara reporter for the now-defunct socialist weekly Alinteri, was detained by police on July 10, 1995.
-He was charged with violating Article 168/2 of the Penal Code, for alleged membership in the outlawed Turkish Revolutionary Communist Union (TIKB).
+Dogan, an Ankara reporter for the now defunct socialist weekly Alinteri, was arrested on July 10, 1995.
+He was charged under Article 168/2 of the penal code for his alleged membership in the outlawed Turkish Revolutionary Communist Union (TIKB).

-Court papers from his trial indicate that the prosecution argued that Alinteri was the publication of the TIKB.
-The case against Dogan was based on the following evidence: 1) a photograph of Dogan, taken at a 1992 May Day parade, allegedly showing him standing underneath a United Revolutionary Trade Union banner; 2) a photograph of Dogan taken on the anniversary of a TIKB militant's death; 3) a photograph alleged to show Dogan attending an illegal demonstration in Ankara; 4) a statement of an alleged member of the TIKB, who said Dogan belonged to the organization.
-The defense claimed that the incriminating statement was extracted under torture.
-Dogan's lawyer told CPJ that the photograph from the militant's memorial was blurry, and Dogan testified in court that he had attended the May Day parade as a journalist.
-He was convicted and sentenced to 12 years and six months in prison, and was initially confined to Bursa Prison.
-He is currently in Sakarya Prison.
+According to the court transcript from Dogan’s trial, the prosecution argued that Alinteri was published by the TIKB.
+The case against Dogan was based on the following evidence: (1) a photograph of Dogan, taken at a 1992 May Day parade, allegedly showing him standing underneath a United Revolutionary Trade Union banner; (2) a photograph of Dogan taken on the anniversary of a TIKB militant’s death; (3) a photograph alleged to show Dogan attending an illegal demonstration in Ankara; (4) a statement of an alleged member of the TIKB, who claimed that Dogan belonged to the organization.

 Erhan Il, Devrimci Emek